 The College of Health Sciences boasts professional academic advisors who understand the challenges of balancing academics, work, family and the social aspects of college life.
 Advisors partner with you to:

 - Explore your academic and career interests

 - Plan the sequence of your courses

 - Access tutoring and other academic support

 Yes.
 To schedule an appointment, call 414-229-5047 or visit Cunningham Hall, Room 135.
 Appointments will not be scheduled via email.
 Advisors may hold walk-in advising periodically throughout the semester.
 Call the phone number above to learn about upcoming walk-in advising hours.

-RST offers several minors and certificate programs.
+BMSHCA offers several minors and certificate programs.
 In addition, the University provides a list of all undergraduate degrees, minors, and certificates.
-Should you find a certificate or minor you are interested in pursuing in addition to your RST major, schedule an appointment to discuss it with your advisor by calling 414-229-5047.
+Should you find a certificate or minor you are interested in pursuing in addition to your BMSHCA major, schedule an appointment to discuss it with your advisor by calling 414-229-5047.

 Remember that simply doing poorly in a class is not justification for dropping the class past the deadline.
 Research the Student Success Center to learn about the variety of tutoring programs they have available for students.
 Contact your advisor to discuss strategies for improving your grade as much as possible before the end of the semester.
 If you have extenuating circumstances that have impacted your academic performance, you can appeal the deadline for dropping a course(s).

 Utilize this GPA calculator to determine your term or cumulative GPA.